MichaelGyeabour/MichaelGyeabour/README.md

 <img src="https://raw.githubusercontent.com/felaris/MichaelGyeabour/main/Mike.jpeg" alt="My profile picture" align="left" width="250px" height="350px">
 I am on a mission to make the world a better place for both the thriving, underserved and underrepresented communities.
-My whole life's journey is wrapped around 3 industries that have been keenly on my heart, why?, because I have been a systematic participant of such situations and have experienced the severities of broken systems - from home to workplace.
+My whole life's journey is wrapped around 3 industries that have been keenly on my heart, why?, because I have been a systematic participant of situations that break the core fabrics of society and create chronic poverty and have experienced the severities of broken systems in these industries - from home to workplace.

   <b>The 3 industries are:<b>
   * Food Security & Food Waste Management